Idie's Farm

 How do I know when my caramel is done?

-Watch the color more than the clock.
-Once it reaches a deep amber shade—about the color of a copper penny—it’s ready to come off the heat.
+Watch the color.
+Once the sugar reaches a deep amber shade, about the color of a copper penny, it is ready.

 Can I reheat homemade caramel?

 Yes!
-If it’s too thick from being in the fridge, just warm it gently in the microwave or on the stove over low heat until it softens again.
+If the caramel becomes too thick in the refrigerator, warm it gently on the stove or in the microwave until it softens.

 How long does homemade caramel last?

-Stored in a sealed jar, it will keep for about a month in the fridge or up to three months in the freezer.
+Stored in a sealed jar, it will keep for about 1 month in the refrigerator or up to 3 months in the freezer.

 What’s the best way to use this soft caramel?